mdlacasse/Owl/README.md

 It provides different realizations of a financial strategy through the rigorous mathematical optimization of relevant decision variables.
 Two major objective goals can be set: either maximize net spending, or after-tax bequest under various constraints.
-Look at *Basic capabilities* below for more detail.
+Look at the *Capabilities* section below for more detail.

 One can certainly have a savings plan, but due to the volatility of financial investments, it is impossible to have a certain asset earnings plan.
 This does not mean one cannot make decisions.